Legislative Priorities

 Sponsored by Delegate Martinez and Senator Kramer

 It is estimated that Maryland has the highest prevalence of Alzheimer's disease in the country.
-This legislation will raise awareness about Alzheimer's and improve data collection, lending insight into Maryland residents' Alzheimer's incidences and outcomes.
+This legislation requires the Maryland Department of Health to include treatment for Alzheimer's disease in public health outreach and programming, as well as include data on prevalence and hospitalization rates on a website.